 Comments like these are as frustrating as they are heartbreaking.
 I have lost enough fish over the years to know how much it hurts when you try to do the right thing but your fish dies anyway.

-The first thing to realize is that Betta fish are tropical fish, just like guppies or a platies or Angelfish.
+The first thing to realize is that betta fish are tropical fish, just like neons or platies or Angelfish.
 This means they need the correct living conditions in which to thrive, and anything less will gradually (or perhaps rapidly) lead to their demise.

 However, they do have adaptations that allow them to survive in situations where most other fish would perish.
-They are anabantids, and this means they can take oxygen from above the water surface as a well as breath through their gills like other fish.
-In the wild they have the ability to survive drought by living in stagnant, muddy puddles.
+They are anabantids, and this means they can take oxygen from above the water surface as well as breathe through their gills like other fish.
+In the wild, they have the ability to survive drought by living in stagnant, muddy puddles.

-This is why people erroneously think Betta are best kept in very small tanks, plant vases, cubes and other ridiculous living situations where they would never try to keep another fish.
-But just because your Betta can survive such conditions doesn’t mean it is ideal.
+This is why people erroneously think bettas are best kept in very small tanks, plant vases, cubes, and other ridiculous living situations where they would never try to keep another fish.
+It is one of many betta fish myths that they prefer these types of environments.
+Just because your betta can survive such conditions doesn’t mean it is ideal.